opensearch-project/project-website/_community_members/nwstephens.md

 redirect_from: '/authors/nwstephens/'
 ---

-Nathan Stephens works in developer relations at NVIDIA, building the ecosystem for GPU accelerated vector search.
+Nathan Stephens works in developer relations at NVIDIA, building the ecosystem for GPU-accelerated vector search.
 His background is in data and data science.
 He has experience building data science teams, architecting analytic infrastructure, and delivering innovative data products.
-Nathan is a longtime advocate for operationalizing data science using open source software.
+Nathan is a longtime advocate for operationalizing data science using open-source software.